paachary/automating-aws-cloudformation-deployment/README.md

                     Creates network-resources, natgw-resources, ssm-resources, postgres-db-resources, webapp-resources.

 ### Individual Stacks example

           The program has options to create the following stacks individually.
 Description of each of the stack is provided below:

 #### network-resources
           Creates a custom VPC and its related resources [subnets, route tables, igw].

 #### natgw-resources
           Creates a nat gateway in one of the public subnets and an associated route table with a private subnet mapping.
           This stack is dependent on the network-resources stack created above.

 #### ssm-resources
           Creates required ssm parameters for postgres-db-resources and webapp-resouces template to use.
-          There is no dependency on
+          There is no dependency on any stack.

+#### postgres-db-resources
+          Creates an ec2 instance with a postgres db hosted on it in a private subnet.
+          This stack is dependent on the network-resources stack and ssm-resources stack created above.

+#### webapp-resources
-         postgres-db-resources   -> Creates an ec2 instance with a postgres db hosted on it in a private subnet. webapp-resources        -> Creates an ec2 instance with a python Flask webapp hosted on it in a public subnet.
+          Creates an ec2 instance with a python Flask webapp hosted on it in a public subnet.
+          This stack is dependent on the network-resources stack and ssm-resources stack created above.

+#### Note
+If you choose to create all the above individual stacks in the specified order, then you will have a fully functional web application running on python Flask with postgredb as its datastore.